Leibniz-Zentrum für Archäologie

-The Römisch-Germanisches Zentralmuseum (RGZM), Leibniz Research Institute for Archaeology, is headquartered in Mainz.
+The Leibniz Centre for Archaeology (LEIZA), is headquartered in Mainz.
 It is supported by the Federal Republic of Germany and its states and is a member of the Leibniz Association of German research institutions.

 The institution studies the Old World and its contact zones from the Stone Age to the Middle Ages.
 It consists of several divisions, and in addition maintains a permanent collection and through this and its numerous publications and conferences, disseminates the findings of recent research to the public.